simonw/datasette/docs/cli-reference.rst

       Install plugins and packages from PyPI into the same environment as Datasette

     Options:
-      -U, --upgrade           Upgrade packages to latest version -r, --requirement PATH  Install from requirements file --help                  Show this message and exit.
+      -U, --upgrade             Upgrade packages to latest version -r, --requirement PATH    Install from requirements file -e, --editable DIRECTORY  Install a project in editable mode from this path --help                    Show this message and exit.

 .. [[[end]]]